 Once you have an operationId, call GET /api/operations/:id on a schedule until the status is terminal.

-curl https://api.thehog.ai/api/operations/op_99887766 \
+curl https://developer.thehog.ai/api/operations/op_99887766 \

 Operation status values